August Publications

 The Mallards story follows an owner’s obsession; the dreamland of a young marketing director, who quit an NHL front-office job; relentless customer service for their fans; fresh promotions annually; belief in what many viewed as a struggling neighborhood; and the embracement of America’s least likely renowned ballpark.

 “Upon first visiting Madison in 2012, I sensed something extraordinary at the Duck Pond.
 While nothing lasts forever, the Mallards have now thrived for nearly 25 years and just continue to crush it, one summer after another.
 This book is a remarkable testament to owner Steve Schmitt and his dedicated team throughout the years and should be studied by every minor- and summer-league executive in North America.
-The Mallards' success story is filled with resilience, creativity, and community spirit.”—Rob Neyer, Commissioner, West Coast League
+The Mallards' success story is filled with resilience, creativity, and community spirit.”—Rob Neyer, Commissioner, West Coast League, and author of Power Ball: Anatomy of a Modern Baseball Game

 “The Mallards inspired a revolution in baseball.
 Since their launch in 2001, summer collegiate baseball has blown up across the country and brought quality baseball and entertainment to hundreds of communities.
 The Mallards focus on both fun and great baseball has created a template for others to emulate.
 Tom Alesia does a great job telling the entertaining story of the team’s launch and their broader impact on the game.”—Doug Melvin, Milwaukee Brewers Senior Advisor and former General Manager